Each treatment of radiation therapy for prostate cancer only takes a few minutes, but it seemed to go even quicker for Ricky and Frank Perez.

 Rick and Frank Perez both saw the same Cleveland Clinic urologist, Dr. Daniel Shoskes, while going through prostate cancer treatment.
 (Courtesy: Cleveland Clinic)

-It was actually Ricky and a quick-thinking Dr. Stovsky who encouraged Frank to immediately get a prostate-specific antigen (PSA) blood test at Cleveland Clinic after Ricky was diagnosed with prostate cancer.
-“I’d take a bullet for that guy,” Frank said, of Dr. Stovsky.
-“He may have saved my life.”
+It was actually Ricky and Frank's urologist who encouraged Frank to immediately get a prostate-specific antigen (PSA) blood test at Cleveland Clinic, after Ricky was diagnosed with prostate cancer.

 Like his brother, Frank was also diagnosed with the disease.
 But unlike Ricky, Frank was eligible to receive a new radiation therapy treatment at Cleveland Clinic Cancer Center that is proving to be an excellent option for many prostate cancer patients.
 Stereotactic body radiation therapy (SBRT) is a treatment that provides higher and more pinpointed doses of radiation during a shorter time frame.
 Frank received just five treatments over a two-week period.